Grubby

-Manuel Schenkhuizen ([ˈmaːnyʋɛl ˈsxɛŋkˌɦœyzə(n)]), better known as Grubby, is a Dutch real-time strategy gamer and former professional esports player.
-He competed in the RTS games Warcraft III (WC3), Warcraft III: The Frozen Throne and Starcraft II.
-Grubby is the most successful WC3 player of all time, as an Orc player, having won more than 38 LAN tournaments, of which six were World Championships.
+Manuel Schenkhuizen ([ˈmaːnyʋɛl ˈsxɛŋkˌɦœyzə(n)]), better known as Grubby, is a Dutch internet personality and former professional esports player.
+He competed in the real-time strategy genre, predominantly playing Warcraft III (WC3), Warcraft III: The Frozen Throne and Starcraft II.
+Grubby is one of the most successful WC3 players of all time, as an Orc player, having won more than 38 LAN tournaments, of which six were World Championships.
 His command over the Horde placed him early enough among the elite of the WC3 players, while his clash with Jang "Spirit Moon" Jae-ho rewarded him with a legendary status among the fans of the game.
-Grubby has been known for being part of one of the most successful WC3 teams in history, namely the British 4Kings.
+Grubby is known for being part of some of the most successful WC3 teams in history, namely the British 4Kings.
 Later teams include the Danish MeetYourMakers and the North American Evil Geniuses.
 Grubby is widely regarded as one of the greatest Orc players of all time.
 Grubby is now a popular full-time streamer on Twitch.